Carlos Santana Player Props: Pirates vs. Angels

-Carlos Santana -- .125 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Los Angeles Angels, with Shohei Ohtani on the mound, on July 21 at 9:38 PM ET.
+Carlos Santana -- .129 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Los Angeles Angels, with Reid Detmers on the mound, on July 22 at 9:07 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Carlos Santana Game Info & Props vs. the Angels